 NCC in China/Japan

-In the second half of the fall term, students move to Kyoto, ancient capital of Japan, to complete their studies at a university in the area.
-They continue in the course taught by the NCC professor, begin or continue the study of Japanese (completing at least the equivalent of Japanese 101), review Chinese language, and enroll in a course about Japanese culture taught by local faculty.
+In the second half of the fall term, students move to Kyoto, ancient capital of Japan, to complete their studies at Kyoto Gakuen University.
+They continue in the course taught by their North Central College professor, begin or continue the study of Japanese (completing at least the equivalent of Japanese 101), and enroll in a course about Japanese culture taught by local faculty.

 Time in China: 8 weeks (7 academic weeks and 1 week break)

 Sophomore, junior, or senior standing; GPA 3.0 preferred.

 This program is not designed for students with advanced Japanese language skills.
 Ideally, students should be either at a beginning level (taking JPN 101 while in Japan) or in an intermediate level (taking JPN 201 while in Japan).